 In this article, our California criminal defense attorneys will discuss

-- 1. What is a petition for factual innocence in California?
+- 1. What is factual innocence?

 - 3. What happens if I’m found to be factually innocent?